Callum Smith: Smith vs. Groves

 On 13 February, it was announced that the final of the super-middleweight tournament would take place at the O2 Arena in London on 2 June 2018.
 The final was made up after George Groves (28–3, 20 KOs) defeated Chris Eubank Jr. on 17 February and Smith defeating Holzken on 24 February.
 On 26 February, Groves tweeted that he would be going into surgery.
 He wrote, "We will be applying to the @WBSuperSeries for a one-month extension and are hopeful of securing this."
 He hoped to return to the ring by July.
 On 9 May, Kalle Sauerland explained that Groves could potentially be replaced by Eubank Jr. in the final of the tournament against Smith, however there would be confirmation on the final in the next 10 days.
 Sauerland stated, "We're working at the moment on all the solutions and scenarios, where George [Groves] is fit and where he isn't.
 We’re hopeful [Groves will be fit], so we'll see.
 You can’t start the tournament and then have the final lingering into the next tournament.
 I'm sorry, that’s not going to happen.
 We can push a month, but we can’t push it back by three or four months.
 We have a substitute system.
 We said that from day one, and that's the situation.
 We want Groves in the final, but if that's not possible and he doesn't declare himself fit in the next 10 days, we have to find a solution."
 On 28 May, it was said that Groves would be declared fit with the fight to take place on 14 July.
-By 6 July, there was still no date set, however according to Kalle Sauerland, the bout was expected to take place in September and likely not in the UK, with some rumours hinting there was a strong interest from Las Vegas and Middle East.
+By 6 July, there was still no date set, however according to Kalle Sauerland, the bout was expected to take place in September and likely not in the UK, with some rumours hinting there was a strong interest from Las Vegas and the Middle East.
 Smith's trainer Joe Gallagher confirmed contracts had been signed.
 On 27 July, Sauerland announced the fight would take place at a 10,000 capacity arena at the King Abdullah Sports City Complex in Jeddah, Saudi Arabia on 28 September 2018.
 It was revealed the prize money on offer for the final was £6.1 million, with the winner taking a larger percentage.